mjordan/islandora_feeds/modules/islandora_feeds_derivs/README.md

 The first three options are useful if your ultimate goal is to create objects (of any content model, in any  collection) by converting CSV data into MODS datastreams.
 In other words, if you have CSV data that describes still images, you can import it using Islandora Feeds, write a stylesheet that transforms the resulting OBJ datastreams into MODS, configure Islandora Feeds Derivs to create the MODS datastreams, and to clean up, tell Islandora Feeds Derivs to delete the OBJ datastream, change the content model to islandora:sp_basic_image, and share the objects with the collection that contains still images.

 The last option, replace the the OBJ datastream with a derivitive datastream, lets you create OBJ datastreams with arbitrarily complex XML content.
-Essentially, your Feeds data is first imported into the flat OBJ XML produced by Islandora Feeds, then a derivitive is created via an XSL transformation, then the original OBJ datastream is deleted and recreated with the content from the derivative.
+If you choose this option, your Feeds data is first imported into the flat OBJ XML produced by Islandora Feeds, then a derivitive is created via an XSL transformation, then the original OBJ datastream is deleted and recreated with the content from the derivative.
 Note that the original OBJ content is not retained as an earlier version of the datastream.

 ## Usage